 Telemedicine and e-Health coverage includes:

 - Clinical telemedicine practice

 - Health policy and regulation

 - Biomedical and health services research

-Telemedicine and e-Health is under the editorial leadership of Editors-in-Chief Ronald C. Merrell, MD, Virginia Commonwealth University; Charles R. Doarn, MBA, Department of Family and Community Medicine, University of Cincinnati; and other leading investigators.
+Telemedicine and e-Health is under the editorial leadership of Editor-in-Chief Charles R. Doarn, MBA, Department of Family and Community Medicine, University of Cincinnati; and other leading investigators.
 View the entire editorial board.